SEPA Direct DebitHow does it work? Advantages Good to know Useful link(s)

 - The debtor or payer provides the biller with a mandate authorising collection of the receivables from a specified account.

-- Before collecting the payment, the biller sends the payer a pre-notification not later than 14 calendar days prior to collection (unless a different period has been agreed).
+- Before collecting the payment, the biller sends the payer a pre-notification not later than 14 calendar days prior to collection.
 The pre-notification includes the date and amount of the collection and may be communicated in an invoice or similar document.
 In the case of repeat transactions, the biller can send a direct debit plan including several collection dates and the agreed amounts.
 Separate advance notification is required for any significant change (new amount, new collection date, etc.).

 - To proceed with the collections, the biller sends the bank a collection file containing the details of the transactions along with the electronic data for the relevant payers’ mandates.